weiks/quarters-docs/docs/sdk/unity.md

 - Full Transfer support on iOS and Android
 - Added automated iOS post process builds
 - iOS deep linking
 #####

 #####
 0.3.0
 - added seamless support for GetAccounts call
-- added seamless support for GetAccountBalance
+- added seamless support for GetAcdountBalance
-- basic one way support for Transferring quarters added
+- basic one way support for Transfering quarters added

 known issues:
 - no deep linking with parameters support for TransferRequest.
 Doe to lack of API support for this functionality.
 Its coming in next release.
 #####

 #####
 0.2.0